runarsf/rufus-zsh-theme/README.md

 ## Q ( Literally no users, so I don't have FA questions ):
 #### Why is it so heavyweight?
 * It determines the length of the line to write as the header relative to the pwd length and a few other parameters, then prints each character out one-by-one.
 While this action is in progress, your terminal won't be able to execute any other commands.
+On big terminal windows *(tested on fullscreen 2560x1440 with font size 7)*, this can take from 0.25-1 seconds (also depending on your system).
 This drastically improves on smaller terminal windows.
-I'm looking into how to solve this problem.
+I'm actively looking into how to solve this problem.
 #### What does the line do?
 * The line after the current pwd is simply for aesthetics, it will resize itself when you change the terminal width or enter a new working directory.
 This works best with monospaced fonts due to the way it determines the line length.
 #### HELP! {x} does {y} and {y} is bad!